tgac-vumc/QDNAseq.snakemake/README.md

 snakemake -n
 ```

-Check the rules that are planned to be performed
+Check the rules that are planned to be performed, conform the rule-graph.

 An visualization of the order of rules to be performed can be viewed by running the following command and opening the DAG-file